audit-labs-audits/telcoin-network/docs/design/execution.md

 ##### Difficulty
 *Ethereum*: No longer used post-merge and must be 0.

 *TN*: Batch index?
 This could be used for documenting validator rewards?
 Leave it alone and consider using it for `randao` value CL needs this value from EL?
+The reth impl for extending canonical chain requires this to be zero, but the logic should still return true if the `total` difficulty at the time of genesis is set to 0.

 *Logic*: [EIP-4399](https://eips.ethereum.org/EIPS/eip-4399) in favor of supplanting DIFFICULTY opcode with PREVRANDAO.
 If so, TN could use this for randao values.